-In medical and patient treatment facilities, centrefeed roll can also used alongside a sanitiser to wipe down furniture that is in need of regular disinfecting,, such as dentist’s chairs, and massage tables.
+In medical and patient treatment facilities, centrefeed roll can also be used alongside a sanitiser to wipe down furniture that is in need of regular disinfecting, such as dentist’s chairs and massage tables.

 Perhaps the most common use for blue paper across all of these various environments, however, is for drying hands.
 Blue paper provides an eco-friendly and hygienic way to keep hands clean in a variety of circumstances.
 While this is obviously very important around food preparation areas, keeping hands clean and dry is also required in other industries where people are likely to come into regular contact with greasy substances.

 When working within these types of environments, the importance of hand washing cannot be overstated.
 Not only does it help control the spread of germs, but working with greasy substances means it is easy to stain your clothes and belonging after a long day at work.
 Washing hands with soap is one of the most effective ways to ensure good personal hygiene.

 According to the NHS, washing your hands with clean running water and soap is sufficient to remove most dirt, viruses and bacteria, and can even reduce the risk of diarrhoea by 50%.
 Other products, such as hand sanitizers, are also an effective option to keep your hands clean at work, but thoroughly washing your hands with soap and water is undoubtedly the most effective method.